 In addition, more robust community health organizations, working to ensure continuity of care for homeless populations, as well as resources for homeowners facing potential foreclosure, can reduce some of these risk factors.

 While housing issues can have a drastic impact on heart health, there are many things that can be done.
 Twin Cities Habitat helps by offering a Mortgage Foreclosure Prevention Program that can help keep people in their homes.
 The Homeownership Program prepares families to buy stable, affordable homes with Habitat.
 Habitat's A Brush with Kindness home repair program and Age Well at HomeTM program both help homeowners keep their homes healthy and safe.
-And community-driven projects within the Neighborhood Revitalization Program help to clean up and add greenery to community spaces.
 Support Twin Cities Habitat today to ensure a healthy future for your community.